 If you are determined, follow the STEPS below, which will take you close to your aviation goals.

-First Step: To acquire a private pilot license.
+Step 1: Is to acquire a private pilot license.

-Second Step: To Become instrument-rated.
+Step 2: To Become instrument-rated.

-Third Step: Get your commercial pilot license.
+Step 3: Get your commercial pilot license.

 Flying airplanes is a thrilling experience, and regardless of your age, you will love it.